Tokyo Guide

 Yoyogi Uehara / Yoyogi Koen

 These areas are most popular for those with children attending the American School in Japan (ASIJ) due to the shorter bus ride than from other areas.
 Larger western-style housing is easier to come by, and most of the areas are quiet and relaxed, giving a suburban feel.
-Yoyogi Park is located nearby, and events often take place here on the weekends.
+The largest Mosque in Japan gives you feeling of East meets West.
+Yoyogi Park is located nearby, Good Walk with dogs and events often take place here on the weekends.

 Hiroo

-The Hiroo station area (in Minami-Azabu) is otherwise known as “expat central,” with many foreign residents.
+The Hiroo station area (Commonly known as Azabu) is otherwise known as “expat family oriented ,” with many foreign residents.
 This area has a vast number of facilities available to foreigners, including embassies and consulates, international preschools and kindergartens, international supermarkets, and parks.
 Arisugawa Park is a very popular place to visit for those with small children.

 Meguro / Gotanda